benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 Culture change is the biggest challenge
 ========================================================
 - Promote culture change through positive attribution
-- Implement mechanisms to indicate & encourage **degrees of compliance** (ie. easily identifiable logo & clear definitions for different levels of reproducibility):
+- Implement mechanisms to indicate & encourage **degrees of compliance** (ie. clear definitions for different levels of reproducibility), cf. Stodden's:
  - **'Reproducible'**: compendium of text-code-data online
  - **'Reproduced'**: compendium available and independently reproduced
  - **'Semi-Reproducible'**: when the full compendium is not released
  - **'Semi-Reproduced'**: independent reproduction with other data
  - **'Perpetually Reproducible'**: streaming data

-Our role in the future of reproducible research
+Our role in the future of reproducible research (Leveque et al 2012)
 ========================================================
 incremental: true
 - Train students by putting homework, assignments & dissertations on the reproducible research spectrum